"

 Time signatures can be classified by meter and beat.

-• We learned that a simple meter is a type of meter classification where the beat evenly divides into two.
+• We learned that a simple meter is a type of meter classification where the beat divides evenly into two.
 When the top number of a time signature is 2, 3, or 4, it tells us it is simple and that there are two, three, or four beats per measure.

 • Having two, three, or four beats per measure refers to a beat classification.
 Beat classifications can be duple (2), triple (3), or quadruple (4).
 We combine beat and meter classifications to describe time signatures.